Faruman/algelo/README.md

 ```
 pip install requirements -r requirements.txt
 ```
+* For the web app to be working it needs to have access to Google Cloud bucket storage, thus a json file with a user able to access this storage needs to be added to the directory (google-creds.json).
-* now the webapp can be started by running the following command:
+* Having done that, the webapp can be started by running the following command:
 ```
 python main.py
 ```